capjamesg/cinnamon/README.md

-# Microsub
+# Cinnamon Social Reader

-This repository contains the code that powers my personal Microsub client and server.
+This repository contains the code that powers my personal Microsub social reader called Cinnamon.

 [Microsub](https://indieweb.org/Microsub) is an IndieWeb specification currently in development that separates the tasks of processing feeds and presenting feeds so that servers and feed readers can be developed independently but work together.